-“The external design will be very similar,” Porsche CEO Oliver Blume told Top Gear.
-Of course, Porsche will have to make a few tweaks to get the Taycan to comply with safety regulations all around the world, so it won’t be exactly identical to the concept.
+The Tesla-baiting sedan was so well received by enthusiasts and would-be buyers that the German firm announced not a lot will change as it transitions from a show car to a production model.
+Of course, Porsche had to make a few tweaks to the Taycan to comply with safety regulations all around the world, so it won’t be exactly identical to the concept.
 In terms of size, the firm’s first battery-electric vehicle will be shorter and a little lower than the Panamera.
-Making it smaller will help the company avoid overlapping.

 E-power, and lots of it